-The CU Department of Linguistics has a strong commitment to excellence in teaching at both the graduate and undergraduate levels.
-The Linguistics faculty offers a wide range of research strengths—including syntactic theory, socio-cultural linguistics, computational and psycholinguistics, phonetics/phonology and language documentation—ensuring that students can gain both versatility and expertise in an array of subfields.
+The CU Department of Linguistics has a strong commitment to inclusive excellence at both the graduate and undergraduate levels.
+Students are offered foundational coursework and research opportunities in a wide range of areas—including syntactic theory, sociocultural and interactional linguistics, computational and psycholinguistics, phonetics/phonology and language documentation—ensuring that they can gain both versatility and expertise in an array of subfields.

 The Department offers the following programs:

 - Professional MS in Computational Linguistics, Analytics, Search and Informatics (CLASIC)